Key takeaways

 Governance and Risk Assessment

 Create a data inventory.
 Map flows, owners, and access.
-If you are a Significant Data Fiduciary, plan a DPIA.
+If you are a Significant Data Fiduciary, conduct a DPIA for high risk finance processes (payroll at scale, vendor KYC).
 Review risks quarterly and track fixes.
+Schedule annual independent audits if you are an SDF.

 Access Control and Least Privilege